Clinical Outcomes Research

 Video Abstract (Optional): A Video Abstract is an accompanying feature for research articles that should attract viewers to the scientific paper.
 The aim of the Video Abstract is to promote the highlights of your study.
 Therefore, it should include the main conclusions and results of the paper, but it should also add something to the written paper.
 Ideally, it should engage viewers by telling a story, for example by starting with a particular finding, a question, or a distinctive topic around which the story will unfold.
 Your emphasis must be on ways of capturing the attention of your audience, encouraging them to read your paper.
 The video can be recorded using any software and should be under 2 minutes in length.
 The video may include voice-over presentation, podcast, and video capture.
 The video abstracts will be posted on the manuscript homepage and social media.

-Intervention: Describe the intervention used as part of normal clinical practice (e.g. therapeutic intervention, manual therapy, complementary medicine, prevention program, etc. ).
-While therapeutic rehabilitation may have differed for your patients, settings in modalities, and other global decision making, explain in detail the phases or information included as part of your practice.
-This should include the purpose statement tying back the patient and intervention as it is linked to the outcome measures of interest.
+Intervention: Describe the intervention used as part of normal clinical practice (e.g. therapeutic intervention, manual therapy, complementary medicine, prevention program, professional development program, policy change, etc.).
+Explain in detail the phases or information included as part of your practice.
+This should directly align with the condition/problem faced by patients/providers.

-Outcome Measures: Detail the use of outcome measures in the course of routine clinical care.
-Outcome measures should include both:
+Outcome Measures: Detail the use of outcome measures in the course of routine practice.
+Outcome measures should include:

 - Clinician-based outcomes

-- Degree of injury, type of tear, classification of fracture, strength, ROM, posture
+- Degree of injury, type or classification, strength, ROM, posture

 - Patient-based outcomes